bluesky-social/bsky-docs/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 For live-reloading development:

-- clone this repo
+1. Clone this repo
-- run `npm install`
+2. Run `npm install`
-- run the development server with `npm start`
+3. Run the development server with `npm start`
-- open [http://localhost:3000](http://localhost:3000) with your browser.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser.

 To output a build: